The UFO Files

 The UFO Files: The Inside Story of Real-Life Sightings, published by The National Archives in 2009, is an official history of British UFO reports.

 The author, David Clarke, is a senior lecturer in journalism at Sheffield Hallam University.
+The book delves into the United Kingdom's historical relationship with unidentified flying objects (UFOs) and the public's fascination with extraterrestrial phenomena.